|Click Class Title to Learn More||

-> The beauty of martial arts is that it allows the practitioner to use all parts of the their body.
-Our emphasis in our Tots Class is to use martial arts and other methods, such as games and team excercises, to help the students discover how to control and use their body.
-We also emphasize self discipline, respect and perserverance.
+The beauty of martial arts is that it allows the practitioner to use all parts of their body.
+Our emphasis in our Tots Class is to use martial arts and other methods, such as games and team exercises, to help the students discover how to control and use their body.
+We also emphasize self discipline, respect and perseverance.
 We try to make our Tots Classes fun while still being beneficial and constructive.
 This in hopes will help the student to be self motivated to come and learn.
-The class is also designed to work on teamwork and gives the students the opportunity to create life long friendships.
-This class creates the ground work for young kids to have a strong start for their training.
+The class is also designed to work on teamwork and gives the students the opportunity to create lifelong friendships.
+This class creates the groundwork for young kids to have a strong start for their training.

 Our Teens/Adults Class offers our whole Hung Gar Kung Fu curriculum (forms, weapons, chi gong, etc).
 At this class we expect all of our students to be able to appreciate the complexities and subtleties of Hung Gar over their time practicing and learning.
 We emphasize practicing Mind, Body and Spirit in and outside of the school.
 In this class we do not only offer forms, but practical application as well.
 We show and teach how an ancient art has the ability to be practical and useful as self defence in current day application.
 Everything emphasized in the Kids and Tots Class is still emphasized, such as discipline, respect, and perserverance.
 In addition, we emphasize about learning and preserving our traditions and preparing our students for what is coming up in their lives, whether is college or transitioning careers, by teaching them life skills and being able to bring aspects of their training into their own lives.
 We want out students to know that kung fu is not only about training in flexibility, strength, fighting skills, and forms, but also goes far beyond with training our mind and strengthening our spirit for what is to come in life.